wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-get-started.md

 * How to prepare your machine for Azure development by installing the [Azure SDK for .NET](/documentation/articles/dotnet-sdk).
 * How to set up Visual Studio to create a new Azure Websites web app while it creates an ASP.NET MVC 5 web project.
 * How to deploy a web project to an Azure Websites web app by using Visual Studio.
+* How to use Visual Studio **Server Explorer** to open remote files and start a remote debug session.
 * How to use the [Azure Management Portal](https://manage.windowsazure.cn) to monitor and manage your web app.

-This is a quick and simple tutorial that doesn't show how to customize the web project that you create.
-For an introduction to ASP.NET MVC 5 web application development, see [Getting Started with ASP.NET MVC 5](http://www.asp.net/mvc/overview/getting-started/introduction/getting-started) on the [ASP.NET](http://asp.net/) site.
-For links to other articles that go into more depth about web applications in Azure Websites, see the [Next steps](#next-steps) section.
+> [AZURE.NOTE] This tutorial is about using ASP.NET with Azure Websites; it doesn't teach how to develop an ASP.NET web application.
+For an introduction to ASP.NET MVC 5, see [Getting Started with ASP.NET MVC 5](http://www.asp.net/mvc/overview/getting-started/introduction/getting-started) on the [ASP.NET](http://asp.net/) site.
+For links to other articles that go into more depth about how to use Azure Websites, see the [Next steps](#next-steps) section.
+>
+> Help us shape the scope and approach of this tutorial -- if there are other topics you'd like to see covered here in a getting-started tutorial leave feedback in a [Disqus comment](#comments) at the end of the tutorial.

 ##<a name="video"></a>Sign up for Windows Azure

 You need an Azure account to complete this tutorial.
 You can:

 * [Open an Azure account for free](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
-You get credits you that can use to try out paid Azure services.
+You get credits that can be used to try out paid Azure services.
 Even after the credits are used up, you can keep the account and use free Azure services and features, such as the Web Apps feature in Azure Websites.

 [AZURE.INCLUDE [install-sdk-2015-2013](../includes/install-sdk-2015-2013.md)]